yiboliu/ChatTutorial/README.md

 Go to the directory of the llamafile and run the following (I'm using TinyLlma-1.1B-Chat-v1.0.F16.llamafile as an example):
 ``./TinyLlama-1.1B-Chat-v1.0.F16.llamafile --server --port 8081 --nobrowser`` The port number 8081 is set in the code.
 Feel free to change it as you like.
 ### Pull docker image from registry
+ - log in to docker from your terminal by running ``docker login ghcr.io``
  - pull the docker image from the registry
 ![alt text](https://github.com/yiboliu/RAGCustomizer/blob/main/images/docker_pull.png?raw=true)
  - run the docker container